One random internet stumbling ago, I found that quote and tapped it out on my phone to save for later. Isn’t it perfect? Profound? Poetic?

 I married soon after without fully dealing with my heart issues and went straight to a 9 to 5 in a foreign country with no community around me.

 It took those years outside of the familiar, discovering what it meant to be known by another, and being humbled by my inability to easily live out my ideals, to process and better appreciate what I now understand to be such an important, beautiful, and courageous period in my life.
-This was a marked difference from the scorn with which I viewed my many mistakes and regrets, but it was also a tough period where my heart began to shy away from living with confidence, vision, and integrity, choosing instead to satisfy my flesh.
+This was a marked difference from the scorn with which I viewed my many mistakes and regrets, but it was also a tough period where my heart began to shy away from living with confidence, vision, and integrity, choosing instead to live mostly for my flesh.

 It’s no wonder when I returned to Kona with no real objective but to receive love, I broke down.
 God gently reminded of how my heart and my daily life choices had grown to prioritize my flesh over my spirit.